ykacer/CES_Data_Scientist_2016/25_projet_data_scientist/README.md

  `python code/python/core/ndvi_features.py data/Japan/p_s_c_japan.csv data/Japan/LANDSAT_8_XXXXXX_clean.csv 15`

-the number '15' correspond to the header name 'PMUN15' we talked about when formatting metadata.
+the number '15' is optional and corresponds to the header name 'PMUN15' we talked about when formatting metadata.
 The script will download each datasets and form corresponding NDVI image.
 You should obtain `data/Japan/ndvi_features.csv` containing 1024-size NDVI vector for each city, the explanatory variables if you want.